Conflict of Interest policy

 - ICARS Staff

-- ICARS Partners: ICARS requires that third parties, who work with or on ICARS behalf, i.e., collaborating partners, service providers, consultants (collectively, “Partners”) will meet the standards embodied in this policy or sufficiently similar codes of conduct and/or ethics of their own.
+- ICARS Partners: ICARS requires that third parties, who work with or on ICARS behalf, i.e., collaborating partners, service providers, consultants (collectively, “Partners”) will meet the standards embodied in this policy.

 3.1 Conflict of interests arise when personal, social, financial or political interests may be placed before those of ICARS or the people and partners it seeks to serve, or when they may be perceived as doing so.